Feel Good Drag: Reception

 "Feel Good Drag" found a wide audience with its single release in 2008.
 The song received airplay on Sirius XM's Alt Nation channel, appearing at No. 1 on its Top 21 playlist.
 It also featured at No. 7 on the Alternative Addiction Top 20.
 The song peaked at No. 3 on the Fuse TV No. 1 Countdown, as well as No. 1 in the No. 1 Audience Choice Countdown and No. 18 in the No. 1 Alternative Countdown.
-It was ranked as the No. 1 song of 2009 on 89X Radio at midnight Jan 1, 2010.
+It was ranked as the No. 1 song of 2009 on 89X Radio at midnight January 1, 2010.
 "Feel Good Drag" was selected for inclusion in the iPhone OS game Tap Tap Revenge, with a special edition remix of the song being produced.
 In April 2009, "Feel Good Drag" reached No. 1 on the Billboard Alternative Songs chart, after 29 weeks on the chart.
 In 2014, the record proceeded to reach Gold status in the RIAA sales.
+In September 2023, for the 35th anniversary of Alternative Songs (by which time it had been renamed to Alternative Airplay), Billboard ranked the song at number 79 on its list of the 100 most successful songs in the chart's history.